 Be Careful with Tea Tree Oil

 Tea tree oil is commonly used in cleaning applications, as well as to deter lice in human shampoos and fleas on dogs.
-Many people have a lot of success without harming their animal while using this product.
+Many people have a lot of success without harming their animals while using this product.
 Others have linked the use of tea tree oil to the death of their canine companion.
 Here are a few important things to keep in mind when using tea tree oil in the home:

 - Dilute the tea tree oil when in use, especially if you’re applying it directly to your pet.